-The right to the .uk domain for qualified websites has been reserved until 10 June 2019, meaning that no one can take the same .uk domain.
+The right to the .uk domain for qualified websites has been reserved until June 10th 2019 (July 1st 2019 for 1&1 IONOS customers), meaning that no one can take the same .uk domain.
 After this date, unregistered .uk domains will be up for grabs, and this is where you could be at risk.
 Missing the deadline means that anyone can register their website, email address, and so on using this .uk domain - and you could be in danger of cybersquatting.

 Cybersquatters may take your potential .uk domain and impersonate your site, scamming potential customers, which in turn damages your business’ trustworthiness.
 Sometimes, cybersquatters will create a site with bad news reports and reviews of your business, and will only remove this content when you offer to buy their domain, at a higher, disproportionate price.
 You may also be liable to typosquatting, which takes advantage of customers mistyping your business’ web address, and either leads them to a competitor’s website, or distracts them from reaching you.
 It’s for these reasons that you should make sure that you should use your right to the .uk domain as quickly as possible!